-

 The Digital Photography Group – Best Photos of the Month

-Here are the photos of the month chosen from our March themes of ‘Beginning with a T’ and ‘Dappled Light’ plus a monthly favourite as voted on by the group.
+Here are the photos of the month chosen from our February technical theme of ‘Street Photography/Strangers’ and the Fun theme of ‘On The Edge’ plus a monthly favourite as voted on by the group.
+Each month we choose challenging themes to go out and take photos to suit.

 Taken by